 All done?
 Do a whole body stretch by lying, with your back on the ball, and relaxing your arms, head and neck and “hang out” for a few minutes.

 These are some of my favorite stability ball exercises.
-They may or may not be appropriate for you and are offered only as a suggestion.
+I hope you find them useful as well.